Adambean/svencoop-custom-res-bouncer/README.md

 ### Filtering player models

 Create a text file called "filter-player-models.txt" in the same directory as this tool.
-There is an example file called "filter-player-models.example.txt" you could copy to get started, containing just one entry as an example.
+There is an example file called "examples/player-models/filter-player-models.txt" you could copy to get started, containing just one entry as an example.

 The contents of this file is a simple list of player models you do not wish to see in game split by lines.